Harjibola051/oibsib_task6/README.md

 - **Boxplots of Key Features**

 ## Conclusion
+- Random Forest is the best performer (Highest accuracy: 69.9%)
+- SGD struggles with lower accuracy and unstable predictions.
+- SVC performs better than SGD but is still behind Random Forest.

 Random Forest emerged as the best-performing model, but further improvements can be achieved through feature selection and advanced ensemble techniques.